srikanth-hn/bdd100k-assignment/README.md

 causing localisation errors even when the class is correctly identified.

 **Anomaly 3 — Occlusion:**.
-Extreme Per-Class Occlusion Rates
-What: Occlusion is not uniform across classes — it ranges from 3.2% to 89.2%:
+Extreme Per-Class Occlusion Rates Occlusion is not uniform across classes it ranges from 3.2% to 89.2%:
 Class	Occlusion rate
 rider	89.2% — almost always hidden behind their vehicle bike	83.8%